Search Contact information

 DHTML stands for Dynamic HyperText Markup Language, a term describing the combined use of HTML, style sheets and scripts to change documents while they're being displayed.
 In this document none of these components will be covered in any depth, though some annotated examples will be provided.
-First, a few reminders about some key concepts.
+First, some key concepts.

 More about HTML